Business Architecture in Action

 Project Manager and Leads driving the implementation of ERP, CRM and other software upgrades

-Learn how to apply Business Architecture to deliver complex transformational change in Government
+Learn how to apply and deliver complex transformational change in Government.

-Understand how to align capability, value, business to drive successful projects that uplift efficiency and deliver better services
+Understand how to align capability, value, and business to drive successful projects that uplift efficiency and deliver better services.

 Meet Your Facilitator

-Nigel Schmalkuche is a business and ICT professional with 25 years of experience in guiding government and private organizations through digital business transformation, particularly in the fields of housing and public works, police and emergency services, elections, health, utilities, and financial institutions.
+Nigel Schmalkuche, a seasoned business and ICT professional with 25 years of experience, leads digital transformation across various sectors, including housing, public works, police, emergency services, elections, health, utilities, and finance.

 - An introduction to Business Architecture and how it can be applied to drive complex transformation in local government

-- Identifying the success factor and shortcomings of Business Architecture
+- Identifying the success factor and shortcomings for Business Architecture

 - Exploring Business Architecture frameworks